 The City requires a two-year maintenance agreement for all private development of public stormwater facilities.
 As an example, if a subdivision is built and requires a detention pond to mitigate stormwater, the development enters into a two-year maintenance agreement with the City to maintain that stormwater facility through the establishment phase.
-When the two year maintenance agreement is coming to an end, a final inspection is scheduled and completed to allow for the developer to correct any problems before the stormwater facility becomes the responsibility of the City.
+When the two-year maintenance agreement is coming to an end, a final inspection is scheduled and completed to allow for the developer to correct any problems before the stormwater facility becomes the responsibility of the City.
+These facilities are added to the City's asset management program (both GIS and Cartegraph OMS), and as-builts are available for review through an internal staff portal.